suffs811/pluralism-thesis/README.md

-# Pluralism Thesis
+# Analysis of Moral Values Using Natural Language Processing
-Python script for analyzing moral values via NLP/LDA for topic modeling and generating a frequency distribution
+Python script for analyzing moral values via Natural Langauge Processing (NLP) & the Latent Dirichlet Allocation (LDA) method for topic modeling.

 I wrote this script for my gradue thesis.
 The script:
-1. Identifies the top ten LDA topics for the Moral Values list
+1. identifies the ten most salient topics of the Moral Values list
-2. Classifies the top ten LDA topics according to the Moral Values list
+2. classifies the topics according a single value from the Moral Values list
-3. Produces a frequency distribution for the top ten most used Moral Values
+3. produces a frequency distribution for the ten most used values in the Moral Values list

+## Preferred Citation

 ## Sources
 The script was written with the help of: